Pilot

 What do you think?

-af-cli is free for all AmpliFlow customers and we use it ourselves every day.
-This is not a finished product.
-It is a research preview.
+af-cli is on GitHub and we use it ourselves every day.
+This is not a finished product, but it works.
 We want to know what you would use it for, what is missing, and what does not matter.